bgamari/ghc-wiki-import/building/unregisterised.md

 Currently the native code generator requires a registerised build.
-GHCi seems close to working, but anything non-trivial will cause it to go wrong (see [\#631](https://gitlab.staging.haskell.org/ghc/ghc/issues/631)).
+GHCi seems close to working, but FFI in GHCi is not supported (see [\#631](https://gitlab.staging.haskell.org/ghc/ghc/issues/631)).
 Object splitting only works when building registerised.